CHEPROXIMITY/docker-aem/aem-publisher/aem-6.4/README.md

 # About this aem-publish-6.x
 This is the repo of the docker image for AEM publisher.
-See the Docker [hub page](https://hub.docker.com/r/cheproximity/aem-publisher/) for the full readme on  how to use this Docker images.
+See the Docker [hub page](https://hub.docker.com/r/cheproximity/aem-publish/) for the full readme on  how to use this Docker images.
-The image creating includes AEM 6.x (publish instance), Ubuntu 16.04 LTS and the Oracle JAVA 1.8(JRE).
+This image includes AEM 6.x (publisher instance), Ubuntu 16.04 LTS and the Oracle JAVA 1.8(JRE).

 ## Setup to Run
 1. Place the AEM JAR package to the current folder and rename it to `aem-publish-4503.jar` as it's refference to the Dockerfile.